 Graduate students must be registered every fall and spring semester for a minimum of one hour of graduate-level credit that appears on the IPOS or in an appropriate graduate level course in the academic unit in which they are pursuing their degree program, whenever university facilities or faculty services are used.
 This includes registration during any fall and spring semester or summer session if either written or oral examinations are taken or if a student is employed as an RA over a summer session.
 If a student is a TA/RA (on SPGS funding), the student must enroll in at least 9 credit hours every fall and spring semester unless approved by the ADGS.
 Continuous enrollment in fall and spring semesters in at least one graduate credit is required until the degree is awarded.
-See also: https://graduate.asu.edu/policies-procedures
+See also: https://graduate.asu.edu/sites/default/files/asu-graduate-policies-and-procedures 032019 0.pdf